-To fight against plastic pollution and launch Corona’s global platform in Brazil, we’ve decided to do it in a place that was leading this discussion in the country: Fernando de Noronha, an island that had promised to ban single use plastic.
+To fight against plastic pollution and launch Corona’s global platform in Brazil, I helped to create and orchestrate an integrated campaign starting from a place that was leading this discussion in the country: Fernando de Noronha, an island that had already promised to ban single use plastic.

 “Plastic doesn't belong to paradise”